Andorbal/create-a-game/README.md

 I've watched most of the series already and now I want to work through it so that I've got the codebase to refer to and so that I can get more experience just using Unity.

+The original game repo is [here](https://github.com/SebLague/Create-a-Game-Source).

+Just finished the tutorial series.
+I wasn't able to do the effects part at the end because the standard effects package is no longer offered as part of unity.

 ## History

 - 2023-04-19: Finished [video 1 - player controller](https://www.youtube.com/watch?v=jdv8erC7ML8&list=PLFt_AvWsXl0ctd4dgE1F8g3uec4zKNRV0&index=2)